waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - VOID: An impassable tile outside the map boundaries.
 - WARP_CARPET_DOWN: A warp tile.

-## Game Development Tasks
+## Development & Strategy Notes
-### Documentation Practices
-- **Immediate Updates:** All documentation (notepad, map markers, world knowledge graph) must be updated immediately upon discovering new information.
-This is the highest priority and must not be delayed.
-- **Descriptive Markers:** Map markers must have descriptive labels that provide strategic context, not just redundant information.
-- **Complete Graph:** The World Knowledge Graph must be updated in a single, immediate action whenever the map_id changes.

-### Pathfinding
+### Pathfinding Tool
--   **Status:** The `pathfinder_pro` tool is now robust and reliable.
+- **Status:** The `pathfinder_pro` tool is now robust and reliable after several refinements.
--   **Next Step:** Develop a single, robust, and reliable `pathfinder` tool using `define_tool`.
-This is a high-priority task.

-### Custom Agent Ideas
+### Custom Agents
-- **`strategic_advisor`:** An agent that takes my current party, location, and goals to suggest the next best course of action (e.g., where to train, what items to buy).
+- **`strategic_advisor`:** An agent that takes my current party, location, and goals to suggest the next best course of action.
+I should use this more often.
-- **`dialogue_summarizer`:** An agent to extract key information, quests, or hints from NPC conversations to avoid missing critical details.
+- **`dialogue_summarizer`:** (Idea) An agent to extract key information from NPC conversations.
+### Untested Assumptions
+- **Running vs. Fighting:** I have been assuming running from wild battles is always optimal.
+This saves time but yields no EXP.
+I need to test if battling some wild encounters is a better long-term strategy for leveling.

 ## Critical Reminders
 - **IMMEDIATE DOCUMENTATION:** All new information (NPC names, item locations, etc.) MUST be documented in the notepad and via map markers *immediately*, even during battles or cutscenes.
 No exceptions.